roshantaneja/School_Notes/docs/Chemistry Honours/Unit 7 - How can we protect vulnerable coastal cities from Sea Level Rise/4-26 Unit 7 Lesson 7.md

 As you can see from the answer to ‘e’, to understand gases, scientists are working with 8 variables.
 In working with gases, scientists must consider both the initial and final conditions of each of the base variables P, V, n, and T. One way that chemists simplify the calculation and their models are by combining the initial conditions to a set of standard conditions listed here.
 If n= 1 mole; P= 1 atm; V = 22.4 L; and T = 273 K; what is the numerical value of  PVnT?
 Include all units.

+R, 0.0821

 This value is given the variable, R, and is called the Universal Gas Constant.
 The Universal Gas Constant combines all of the gas laws and can be used to describe the behavior of any gas.
 We can rewrite your answer to question ‘5e’ to be PV = nRT.
-Let’s practice using PV=nRT, where R = 0.0821 LatmmolK
+Let’s practice using PV=nRT, where R = 0.0821 Latm/molK

  A student last class placed 0.04 moles of air into the balloon that they massed.
 At SHP, the air pressure is usually 1.07 atm and the temperature was 297 K (24°C).
 What is the volume of the balloon?
-(R = 0.0821 LatmmolK)
+(R = 0.0821 Latm/molK)

+0.921 Liters

 At the top of Mount Everest, a balloon has a volume of 2.0 L, the air pressure is 0.30 atm, and a temperature of 264 K (-9°C).
 How many moles of gas are in the balloon?
-(R = 0.0821 LatmmolK)
+(R = 0.0821 Latm/molK)